btmorr/scala-boost/tutorial/session0.md

 ## Formatting the data

 TSV-formatted data is good for storing on disk, but this is not very easy to work with directly. "case classes" are data structures in Scala that are useful for structuring this kind of object.
 In a relational database (one with defined columns where each row has the same number of items in the same order, and each item has a set type), each row corresponds well to an instance of a class.
-Create a case class named Article, with a field for each column in the table.
+Create a new file in the source directory named "Article.scala", and add the package statement and a case class named Article, with a field for each column in the table.

 Now, create a function that takes a string as input.
 If the string fits the pattern of the columns in our data table, the function should return an instance of the class.
 If not, it should fail (take a look at [this blog](http://danielwestheide.com/blog/2012/12/19/the-neophytes-guide-to-scala-part-5-the-option-type.html) for an introduction to the Option type, which makes this success-or-failure checking work well).
 The function should have the following signature: